ExpressionEngine/ExpressionEngine-User-Guide/docs/member/edit-avatar.md

     {exp:member:edit_avatar}

-This tag will allow user to edit their avatar image.
-The image will be uploaded to Avatar directory as set in [Avatar Settings](control-panel/settings/avatars.md) and is required to be less than Maximum file size specified there.
+This tag allows users to edit their avatar image.
+The image will be uploaded to Avatar directory as set in [Avatar Settings](control-panel/settings/avatars.md) and is required to be less than [maximum file size](control-panel/settings/avatars.md#maximum-file-size-kb) specified in the settings.
 If the image exceeds maximum width or height, it will be automatically resized.

 ## Parameters